Nickelodeon on CBS

-Nick on CBS (also known as Nickelodeon on CBS) was an American Saturday morning children's programming block featuring programming from Nickelodeon that ran on CBS from September 16, 2000, to September 9, 2006.
-It initially aired programming from the Nick Jr. block until 2002, when it began airing mainline programming from Nickelodeon; in 2004, it switched back to its previous format.
+Nick on CBS (also known as Nickelodeon on CBS) was an American Saturday-morning cartoon children's programming block featuring programming from Nick Jr. and Nickelodeon that ran on CBS from September 16, 2000 to September 9, 2006.
+It initially aired programming from the Nick Jr. block until September 7, 2002, when it began airing mainline programming from Nickelodeon.
+On September 18, 2004, it switched back to its previous format.

 History

-On April 14, 2000, a few months after Viacom (which CBS founded in 1952 as television syndication distributor CBS Television Film Sales, and later spun off in 1971) completed its $37 billion merger with CBS Corporation (the original Westinghouse Electric Corporation), CBS reached an agreement with new corporate cousin Nickelodeon to air programming from its Nick Jr. television block beginning that September.
+On April 14, 2000, a few months after Viacom (in timeline, which CBS founded in 1952 as television syndication distributor CBS Television Film Sales, and later spun off in 1971) completed its $37 billion merger with CBS Corporation (the original Westinghouse Electric Corporation), CBS reached an agreement with new corporate cousin Nickelodeon to air programming from its Nick Jr. programming block beginning that September.

 On September 16, 2000, the new three-hour block, known as Nick Jr. on CBS, premiered, replacing CBS Kidshow, produced by Canada-based animation studio Nelvana, which ended its run the week prior on September 9.
-For the first two years of the Viacom agreement, the block exclusively aired preschool-oriented programming from Nick Jr., including interstitials from the Nickelodeon block's animated mascot, Face, and other Nick Jr. interstitials.
-Nick Jr. on CBS did not air commercials aside from some Nick and CBS-related commercials and PSAs until early 2001.
-On September 22, 2001, the block received a rebrand based on the Nickelodeon block's new branding, adding Oswald and Bob the Builder.
-Nelvana subsequently moved forward to produce a new Saturday morning cartoon block, the Bookworm Bunch (named for the fact that all of the block's series were adaptations of various children's books) for CBS' non-commercial rival, PBS, which would debut a couple weeks afterward.
+For the first two years of the Viacom agreement, the block exclusively aired preschool-oriented programming from Nick Jr.; the block launched without commercial advertising, only airing promos, interstitial segments, and PSAs.
+Viacom began selling advertising during the block in early 2001; as with Nickelodeon's Nick Jr. block at the time, it would be limited to four minutes per-hour.

-On September 14, 2002, the block was rebranded as Nick on CBS, and its programming content expanded to animated Nickelodeon series aimed at children between the ages of 2 to 12, in addition to two returning Nick Jr. series Blue's Clues and Dora the Explorer.
+On September 14, 2002, the block was rebranded as Nick on CBS, and its programming content expanded to animated Nickelodeon series aimed at children between the ages of 2 and 12, in addition to two returning Nick Jr. series Blue's Clues and Dora the Explorer.
 The rebranding also introduced a new logo with three circles with different colors (orange for Nick, green for the word "On", and blue for CBS) alongside bumpers and promos animated by Primal Screen.

 As with its predecessor Think CBS Kids and CBS Kidshow blocks, all of the programs within the block complied with educational programming (E/I) requirements defined by the Children's Television Act, although the educational content in some of the programs was tenuous in nature.
-It was partly for this reason why some of Nickelodeon's most popular programs (most notably SpongeBob SquarePants, then the cable channel's most popular series) were mainly not included as part of the CBS block, especially during the more open-formatted Nick on CBS era.
+It was partly for this reason why some of Nickelodeon's most popular programs (most notably SpongeBob SquarePants) were mainly not included as part of the CBS block, especially during the more open-formatted Nick on CBS era.
 However, Rugrats aired briefly in 2003, when it was added as a short-lived regular series within the block.
-Sometime in early 2004, the block had a relaunch, making additions like live-action shows, such as The Brothers García.
+On March 13, 2004, the block had a relaunch, making additions such as live-action shows, such as The Brothers García.